 Conjunctivitis is also called pink eye.
-It can be caused by bacteria, viruses, allergies or chemical irritants.
-Viral and bacterial conjunctivitis are most common and can be highly contagious.
-Symptoms include red, itchy eyes, swelling of the eyelid and discharge.
+It is caused by bacteria, viruses, allergies or irritants.
+Viral and bacterial conjunctivitis are most common.
+They can be very contagious.
+Symptoms include red, itchy eyes, swollen eyelid and discharge.
 Discharge consistency depends on the type of infection.

 Conjunctivitis is not a notifiable condition.

-Providers do not need to report conjunctivitis cases.
-For information about infection control and prevention, call (253) 798-6410.
+Providers do not need to report conjunctivitis.
+For infection control and prevention information, call (253) 798-6410.

-- Conjunctivitis (pink eye) exposure letter for parents (also available in Spanish).
+- Conjunctivitis exposure letter for parents (also available in Spanish).

 - Conjunctivitis page—CDC.